Have you heard of the term “Crossing Midline”?

 - If your child struggles with word searches, mazes, or connect-the-dot activities

 - Hot potato game- Sit in a circle with friends or family and pass a ball or bean bag around and around until the song stops.
+As your child takes the ball from one person and passes it along to the next person, he’ll be crossing his midline.

 - Toe touches across the body- Bending diagonally, have your child touch his right hand to his left toes and his left hands to his right toes.
 Fun fact, this is a great exercise for you too, so get down on the floor and join them!